CS232-Labs/Lab2-2023/README.md

     - Major triads (M) are formed by a key, followed by the 4th note after it, followed by the third one after that.
 For example, C M is formed by C, E and G. F# M is formed by F#, A# and C#.
     - Minor triads (m) are formed by a key, followed by the third note after it, followed by the fourth note after that.
 For example C m is formed by C, e, G. b m is formed by b, C# and F.
     - Suspended triads (s) are formed by a key, followed by the 5th note after it, followed by the 2nd note after that.
 For example, C s is formed by C, F and G. g s is formed by g, B and C#.
     - 7ths, also called dominant 7ths (7) are formed by a major triad plus the third note after the last note of the major.
-For example, C 7 is formed by C, F, G and A#. e 7  is formed by e, G, b and d.
+For example, C 7 is formed by C, E, G and A#. e 7  is formed by e, G, b and d.
 - The circuit will read an input file and output to an output file.
 The reading and writing has been done in the testbench given.
 You can modify it as per your needs.
 - The input file will have the following constraints:
     - Each line will be an 8 bit binary number representing a note or a part of it as mentioned above.